 Even contractors who are not heavily involved in the design process may be required to purchase professional indemnity cover.
-It’s important to note that professional indemnity insurance is arranged on a “claim made” basis – which means that cover is only provided for claims made during the period of insurance – so if a contractor is required to purchase covers for 12 years, insurance covers must be purchased annually for the period.
+It’s important to note that professional indemnity insurance is arranged on a “claim made” basis – which means that cover is only provided for claims made during the period of insurance – so if a contractor is required to purchase covers for 6 or maybe 12 years, insurance covers must be purchased annually for the period.

 Can I buy cover for a single contract?

 For almost all contracts, policies are purchased annually – single contract policies are available, but these are normally only available for major construction projects of £25 million and above, and are more designed for large major projects, like bridges, tunnels, airports or large office blocks covering all professionals involved such as Architects, Engineers, Designers, Construction Supervisors/Managers, Surveyors and Contractors.

 Although suitable for much larger contracts, if all parties are in agreement these are often not only more beneficial for the owners but also for Joint Ventures formed by consultants and contractors pooling their resources and expertise on large construction projects allowing guaranteed covers with total cost management of the insurance cover being established at the outset.
 It can then be budgeted and charged to the project.